miniboxing/miniboxing.github.io/source.md

 {% endhighlight %}

 The [wiki pages](https://github.com/miniboxing/miniboxing-plugin/wiki) contain a wealth of information on the source code structure.
 And they contain many details that are not explained anywhere else, for example:

- * how to build the project: <https://github.com/miniboxing/miniboxing-plugin/wiki/Try-|-Local-installation>
+* how to build the project
- * how to run the benchmarks: <https://github.com/miniboxing/miniboxing-plugin/wiki/Running-|-Benchmark-Numbers>
+* how to run the benchmarks

 A list of all pages is available here: <https://github.com/miniboxing/miniboxing-plugin/wiki/_pages>.